 How Do I Prevent Cavities?

-The best way to prevent cavities is also the easiest — brush and floss properly for two minutes at a time at least twice a day.
+The best cavity prevention is also the easiest — brush and floss properly for two minutes at a time at least twice a day.
 You also need to visit your dentist every six months for a regular checkup and cleaning.

 Some patients may be more prone to cavities because of certain medications, illnesses, or genetic conditions.
 In those cases, Dr. Endicott may recommend something more, such as a medicated mouthwash that delivers extra fluoride protection from what their toothpaste can provide.
 For the most part, though, brushing and flossing regularly can keep you from getting cavities.